Tadashi Yanai

-Tadashi Yanai (柳井 正, Yanai Tadashi) is a Japanese billionaire businessman, the founder and president of Fast Retailing, the parent company of Uniqlo ("unique clothing").
-As of October 2021, he was the richest person in Japan, with an estimated net worth of US$26.5 billion & 40th wealthiest person in the World according to Bloomberg Billionaires Index.
+Tadashi Yanai (柳井 正, Yanai Tadashi) is a Japanese billionaire businessman and the founder and president of Fast Retailing, the parent company of Uniqlo ("unique clothing").
+As of May 2025, he is the richest person in Japan, with an estimated net worth of US$50.3 billion, and the 28th-wealthiest person in the world according to the Bloomberg Billionaires Index.

 Early life and education

-Yanai was born in Ube, Yamaguchi in February 1949.
-He attended Ube High School and later Waseda University, graduating in 1971 with a Bachelor's degree in Economics and Political Science.
+Yanai was born in Ube, Yamaguchi, in February 1949.
+He attended Ube High School and later Waseda University, graduating in 1971 with a bachelor's degree in economics and political science.
 His uncle was an activist for the minority group known as Burakumin, who have continued to suffer caste-based discrimination in employment and marriage in modern Japan.